 We are implementing best practice in lung cancer treatment for NSW patients:

-- We continue to work with local health districts (LHDs) to develop measures of multidisciplinary cancer care.
+- We continue to work with LHDs to develop measures of multidisciplinary cancer care.
 These are reported annually to LHDs as part of the Reporting for Better Cancer Outcomes program.

-We are supporting people with lung conditions to make decisions about their care.
-We have reliable online patient information for people affected by lung cancer, with information about diagnosis, treatment and support services.
+We are supporting people with lung cancer to make informed decisions about their care.
+This includes providing reliable online patient information about lung cancer diagnosis and treatment, and available support services.

 NSW Cancer Plan initiatives for lung cancer